 Whilst many only consider the obvious option of the airport's own on-site short, medium and long-stay car parks, it is well worthwhile also looking at other options including privately owned car parks outside the airport grounds with shuttle services, or valet or meet-and-greet parking services.

-From multi story car parks directly connected to airport terminals to large tarmac cover facilities on the opposite side of the airport to the terminal on site car parking, it is worth researching before deciding which is your chosen option.
+From multi storey car parks directly connected to airport terminals to large tarmac cover facilities on the opposite side of the airport to the terminal on site car parking, it is worth researching before deciding which is your chosen option.
 Transfer times are normally some of the shortest on offer, although in some locations off airport, car parks can actually be quicker to get to than long stay on airport car parks.
 Shuttle services to long stay on airport car parks tend to be regular and do not rely on you calling up for transport when you are in arrivals.

 On airport car parks are normally more expensive compared with off airport facilities, although do compare prices before assuming this will also be the case for you.
 Over Christmas, or in the peak Summer holiday period, you can often find special deals in the business parking areas of on airport car parks when the airport knows it will get fewer business visitors.